Mama's Big Ones: Reception

 The album was released in October 1970 and peaked at #194 on the Billboard 200.
 It was reissued by MCA in both 1980 and—on CD—1987.

 Legacy

 In the 1996 British film Beautiful Thing, the album can be seen hanging on the wall of the character Leah while she is listening to "One Way Ticket".
 "It’s Getting Better", "Make Your Own Kind of Music", "Dream a Little Dream of Me", and "Move in a Little Closer, Baby" are also featured in the film.

 Songs from the album (namely "It’s Getting Better", "Make Your Own Kind of Music", and "New World Coming") were featured in the American television series Lost.

-"Don't Let the Good Life Pass You By" appeared in, and provided the title for, the eighth episode of the third season of the NBC fantasy comedy The Good Place.
+"Don't Let the Good Life Pass You By" appeared in, and provided the title for, the ninth episode of the third season of the NBC fantasy comedy The Good Place.